rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 Physics has not yet bottomed out, but we don't have to know the fundamental ontology (string theory or otherwise).
 Perhaps it won't ever bottom out.
 Naturalism doesn't require us to take sides on matters at the frontiers of physics.
-Naturalism can trust three features of physics to not change (despite possible future revolutions):
+Naturalism can trust two (three) features of physics to not change (despite possible future revolutions):

 1.  *Resolute denial of teleology*: no backward causation from the future pulling events in some trajectory, or any eminent causation that involves some